 Give your property the right exposure

 Whether you choose to rent out your property through an agent or off your own back, a good advertising strategy will be crucial.
-Even if you’re not planning on using a letting agent to manage your property, it's still worth considering an agent's tenant-find service.
+Even if you’re not planning on using a letting agent to manage your property, it could be worth considering an agent's tenant-find service.

+Agents – including online agents have access to the major property portals such as Zoopla or Rightmove (to name just two).
 These days, most people start their property search online, almost always through one of the major property portals.
-In fact, according to our recent survey of almost 15,000 tenants, 55% of respondents first found their rental property through Rightmove.
+In fact, according to our survey of almost 15,000 tenants, 55% of respondents first found their rental property through Rightmove.

 As of February 1 2016, the pre-tenancy process will also incorporate the Right to Rent scheme, which requires landlords to check whether prospective tenants have the legal right to rent in the UK.

 Immigration status can be identified by checking and taking copies of tenants' identity documents.
 The Government has identified which documents will be considered legitimate.
 These include UK passports, European Economic Area passport or identity cards, permanent residence cards or travel documents showing indefinite leave to remain.